ceari/edacc_web/specification.rst

 All user account data, submitted solvers and benchmarks will be stored in an EDACC database.
-The static pages will have to be placed in a folder with a specified naming scheme or alternatively, a Wiki could be utilized.
+The static pages will have to be placed in a folder with a specified naming scheme or alternatively, a third-party Wiki application could be utilized.